TodayNYC

 What the planner is designed to do well

 TodayNYC focuses on one job: helping tourists turn a free window into a good city plan without accounts, sign-ups, or unnecessary friction.
-You pick one or more categories, choose whether you have two hours, half a day, or a full day, then add your location.
+You pick one category or combine two, choose whether you have two hours, half a day, or a full day, then add your location.
 From there, the app evaluates places in the database that match your interests and are feasible based on travel time and venue hours.
 It does not try to be a full travel platform, a booking engine, or a social network.
 It is deliberately narrower than that.
 The value is speed and clarity.

 Use the guides when you want context, use the app when you want a route